Johnny Depp: The Fate Of Jack Sparrow And The Weight Of Recent Drama On Star’s Career

 — MadDepphead (@deppsvideos) January 6, 2017

-Unfortunately, when comparing Jack Sparrow’s uncertain and ominous journey while sailing in a shabby and near-wrecked vessel after once having been at the helm of the stately Black Pearl, it isn’t difficult to draw a comparison to the real life saga involving Johnny Depp, his tumultuous divorce from Amber Heard and his now-seemingly jeopardized career.
+Unfortunately, when comparing Jack Sparrow’s uncertain and ominous journey while sailing in a shabby and near-wrecked vessel after once having been at the helm of the stately Black Pearl, it isn’t difficult to draw a comparison to the real-life saga involving Johnny Depp, his tumultuous divorce from Amber Heard, and his now seemingly jeopardized career.
 A year ago the notable actor was gaining praise for his role in Black Mass and was reportedly in a happy A-list marriage to the Magic Mike star.
-Fast forward a year and Depp has now been awarded the title as Forbes most overpaid actor after not bringing in an award for Black Mass and additional flops at the box office.
+Fast forward a year and Depp has now been awarded the title as Forbes‘ most overpaid actor after not bringing in an award for Black Mass and additional flops at the box office.

 All of this and the actor has also been involved in a nasty divorce battle with claims of abuse against Johnny, made by Amber, smearing the star’s image.
-Critics have even speculated that such claims along with poor box office results may spell disaster for Depp over the next year as Depp attempts to rebuild his rapport in Hollywood.
+Critics have even speculated that such claims, along with poor box office results, may spell disaster for Depp over the next year as Depp attempts to rebuild his rapport in Hollywood.

 The IB Times notes the synopsis offered by Disney for the latest Pirates of the Caribbean installment